pip-services/pip-services-docs/content/en/python/rpc/services/commandable_http_service.md

 Important points

-- Each command is exposed as POST operation that receives all parameters in body object.
+- Each command is exposed as POST operation that receives all parameters in the body object.
-- Commandable services require only 3 lines of code to implement a robust external HTTP-based remote interface.
+- Commandable services require only three lines of code to implement a robust external HTTP-based remote interface.

 ##### Configuration parameters